There isn’t a single traveler out there who doesn’t love a free night in a hotel.

 New cardmembers could potentially sign up for Standard Plus membership (first 10 lounge visits are free, $27 after that) and still have enough points for three free nights in a Category 1 hotel.

-So, are you ready to hear our pick for the best travel card of 2017?
+So, are you ready to hear our pick for the best travel card?
 Before we get there, let’s recap the winners of each individual category:

 - Sign-up Points/Nights Winner: Hilton HHonors Surpass/Marriott Rewards Premier